luanesouza/RecipeApp/README.md

 ## User Story

 > Natalie loves to cook.
-She craves for an app that could have recipe ideas and where she could saver her own recipes.
+She craves for an app that could have recipe ideas and where she could save her own recipes.